kriszyp/xstyle/README.md

 # Getting Started

-To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <code>xstyle.js</code> or <code>xstyle.min.js</code> (minified) and you can start using xstyle's CSS extensions:
+To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <a href="http://kriszyp.github.io/xstyle/xstyle.js"><code>xstyle.js</code></a> and you can start using xstyle's CSS extensions:

 <pre>
 &lt;style>